FFW-Baudenbach/FE2_WasserkarteKml2Csv/README.md

 * Thereby the field *Kategorie* cannot be filled meaningful (Default: 96 = GREEN)
 * Alamos only supports above- and below ground hydrants.
 Others will be excluded and just logged
 * If there are other non-ascii symbols than äöüß, program will terminate
-* The tool itself is developed quick-and-dirty :)
+* The tool itself is developed quick-and-dirty :relaxed: